gpadolina/TimeSeries-notes/TimeSeries/09 - DynamicRegressionModels.md

 equation.
 The error series nt is asummed to follow an ARIMA model.
 For example, if nt follow an ARIMA(1,1,1) model, we write,

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/ARIMA(1%2C1%2C1)%20model.png)

+where et is a white noise series.

+Notice that the model has two error terms here - the error from the regression model, which we denote by nt and the error from the ARIMA model, which we denote by et.
+Only the ARIMA model errors are assummed to be white noise.